pmm1/islandis-login/README.md

 This library helps with validating and verifying the SAML token and the provided signature.

+### A note on the development of the new version of the IAS

+A new authentication service is being developed by Island.is and is currently in use but as of now it's only available to government agencies.
+This library handles the IAS by the older version which is still in use and the only one available to private parties.
+Read more here: [https://island.is/en/authentication-system](https://island.is/en/authentication-system).

+I contacted Island.is and asked them when they'll make the new service available to private parties.
+They replied that it's uncertain if it will ever be available to private parties. **Hopefully they'll make it available to private parties eventually in light of the fact that the Island.is organization and the development of the aforementioned authentication services is funded entirely by taxpayer money.**

 ## Usage

 Use the constructor function to pass in the `audienceUrl`.
 The `audienceUrl` should be the hostname of the server the IAS request is sent to.
+Note that the `audienceUrl` field is required.

+#### Optional params

 There is one public function provided => **`.verify()`**.
 Pass the token you receive from Island.is into this function and the library will make the magic happen.